Blog Home > Where to Inject Mounjaro - Safe Administration Guide

 • See a doctor if side effects are severe or last a long time.

 By working with your healthcare team and following guidelines, you can manage side effects.
-This ensures a smooth treatment journey19.
+This ensures a smooth treatment journey.

 Side Effect